-Over the summer of 2018 we are starting a Summer Camp program for the children attending Greek Primary schools during which they will be tought English and Greek as well as Social and Emotional Learning, developed by the International Red Cross.
+Over the summer of 2018 we are running a Summer Camp program for the children attending Greek Primary schools during which they will be tought English and Greek as well as Social and Emotional Learning, developed by the International Red Cross.

 IT Learning Program

 In October 2017 I AM YOU welcomed a PhD researcher from the UK Open University.
 He came to Ritsona to design a project for IT and Technology education for displaced children, with the aim to increase interactivity in learning.
 His program was a great success with the young representatives of the community.
 We are currently working on establishing a sustainable program taking into consideration the findings and good practices of his project.

 When some of the Ritsona residents expressed the desire to create a library, we jumped to help!
 Together with support from Lighthouse Relief, we sourced a container then began the hard labour of metal-grinding, painting, sanding, scrubbing to get it up and ready.
 It was launched in November 2016 and now managed entirely by the resident community, it is a great source of entertainment for everyone and a calm place to take some time out.
 The majority of books are available in Arabic, Kurdish and English.